A Certifiable Machine Learning-Based Pipeline to Predict Fatigue Life of Aircraft Structures: Results

 \subsection{Phase III: Fatigue life results}

-Miner's Rule is finally applied to obtain total fatigue damage after the $n$ flights, and with \autoref{eq:Fatigue life} fatigue life $N$ can easily be calculated.
-Since the MLP models for $f_2^{\text{GAG}}$ and $f_2^{\text{G\&M}}$ showed better performance for higher fatigue-related damages, errors propagate and thus we expect to get more accurate predictions of fatigue life for shorter to medium fatigue lives, $N \in (10^{3}-10^{6})$- which are the most critical situations- since $N \propto \mathscr{D}^{-1}$.\\ In \autoref{fig:mre_N} we scatter plot the the relative error of each fatigue life prediction $N$ as a function of its ground truth values.
-It is clear that the model shows a good performance in the region of interest (short to medium fatigue lives).
-Note that the behavior is similar to that of the inverse of \autoref{fig:mre_GAG}.
+Miner's Rule is finally applied to obtain total fatigue damage after the $n$ flights, and with Eq.\ref{eq:Fatigue life} fatigue life $N$ can easily be calculated.
+Since the MLP models for $f_2^{\text{GAG}}$ and $f_2^{\text{G\&M}}$ showed poorer performance for lower fatigue-related damages, errors propagate and thus we expect to get less accurate predictions of fatigue life for higher fatigue lives, since $N \propto \mathbb{D}^{-1}$.\\ In \autoref{fig:mre_N} we scatter plot the relative error of each fatigue life prediction $N$ as a function of its ground truth values.
+As observed, errors of the predictions are not uniformly distributed along fatigue life.
+For lives over $10^{6}$ the model shows poorer performance.
+This behavior is similar to that of the inverse of \autoref{fig:mre_GAG}.
 This is expected as the main source of damage for the studied aircraft lies in the GAG cycle.
+This poorer performance for lives over $10^{6}$ flights does not represent a significant limitation for our model, since these very long lives do not represent critical situations and big errors do not pose a safety hazard.
+In contrast, shorter lives are more critical, as failure will be reached earlier in the aircraft operation.

 For completeness, in \autoref{fig: life_results} we also show the mean relative error of fatigue life prediction conditioned on $k_t$, mission and PSE, respectively.
 As observed in \autoref{subfig: life_Kt}, cases with smaller $k_t$ concentrate larger relative error.
 This is a sensible result: small $k_t$ values in general tend to have longer fatigue lives (i.e. the region where the ML model performs worse) because in these cases the local maximum stress is barely amplified by defects or geometry characteristics.

 Likewise, in \autoref{subfig:life_PSEs} we observe that some PSEs show poorer fatigue life prediction, but this is simply because these are subjected to lower stresses, leading to higher fatigue lives and thus poorer model's performance.
 Incidentally, note that PSE 15 was not included in the plot as its high error was off-scale.
 Finally, \autoref{subfig: life_mission} shows only slight variability in performance across missions.